-Most importantly, will you use your human mind to figure things out or will you use your spiritual ears and eyes to hear and see and, or course, obey what God is revealing to you to do?
+Most importantly, will you use your human mind to figure things out or will you use your spiritual ears and eyes to hear and see and, of course, obey what God is revealing to you to do?

 Watch out for false prophets!

 In fact, God had some pretty choice things to say about false prophets who were leading the Children of Israel astray: “Thus saith the Lord GOD; Woe unto the foolish prophets, that follow their own spirit, and have seen nothing!”
 (Ezekiel 13:3 KJV) If you want to really get into the condemnation God proclaims against these false prophets, read the whole Chapter 13 of Ezekiel.

 Calamity was brewing because the Israelites had disobeyed God’s commandments, but the false prophets were proclaiming peace for Jerusalem.
-Those who didn’t want to repent of their sins much preferred the message of the false prophets to what God’s true prophets were saying.
+Those who didn’t want to repent of their sins preferred the message of the false prophets to what God’s true prophets were saying.

 Jesus also comes down forcefully against false prophets: “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.”
 Matthew 7:15

 Unfortunately, sometimes we get fooled by the façade of sheep skin.
 Why?
-Because we want to believe the lies that the wolves are telling.
+Because we want to believe the lies the wolves are telling.
 We don’t want to face the truth if it hurts.
 We don’t want to reform our sinful ways.

-The irony is that if they had really been listening to God and telling the people what God had revealed to them, they would have actually had more influence and lasting effect than they did.
+The irony is that if they had really been listening to God and telling the people what God had revealed to them, they would have actually had more influence and lasting effect than they did telling lies.

 False prophets today

-By false prophets, I’m talking about the wolves in sheep’s clothing who maneuver their way into positions of influence in the church through selfish, egotistical motives.
+I’m talking about the wolves in sheep’s clothing who maneuver their way into positions of influence in the church through selfish, egotistical motives.
 It’s all about them, although they pretend to be humble servants of God.

 Some of these folks may have started out as sincere workers in God’s vineyard, but the lure of power and prestige beguiled them.
 It’s even possible they didn’t even notice the shift in their heart.